towhaEL/Vocab-Flash/README.md

-# VocabularyVerse: Master Your Words - A Flutter Language Learning Companion 🚀
+# VocabFlash: Master Your Words - A Flutter Language Learning Companion 🚀

 ## Overview

-VocabularyVerse is a modern, intuitive Flutter mobile application designed to empower language learners by providing a dynamic and personalized platform for vocabulary acquisition and practice.
+VocabFlash is a modern, intuitive Flutter mobile application designed to empower language learners by providing a dynamic and personalized platform for vocabulary acquisition and practice.
 Built with a focus on user engagement and seamless performance, this app transforms the journey of expanding your lexicon into an enjoyable and rewarding experience.

 ---